JohnBlakely/get_Lambda/README_Astro528.md

-This project is focused on constraining the properties of the Atomic Dark Matter Model (aDM)

-In aDM, dark matter is composed of a heavy particle, a "dark proton", and a lighter particle, a "dark electron".
-These interact via a dark boson, a "dark photon" with a dark U(1) gauge symmetry, at a strength governed by a dark fine structure constant.
-Interestingly, this would allow the dark matter to radiate some of its energy (and "cool") by self-interacting and even forming bound states like dark atomic, and molecular, hydrogen.
-Because of this we can model the dark self-interactions using much of the same tools as the Standard Model (SM), but rescaled by the values of
-the model parameters.
-These are:

-    r_m: the ratio of the dark electron mass to the SM electron mass r_M (or r_MH): the ratio of the dark proton mass to the SM proton mass
-    r_alpha: the ratio of the dark fine structure constant to the SM fine structure constant
-    xi: the ratio of the temperature of the dark radiation background to the CMB (since aDM is similar to the SM it also has a very complex cosmological history; in short, this parameter can be thought of as: lower = more dark hydrogen, higher = more free dark particles)
-    epsilon: the fraction of DM which is aDM

-Since any good model needs to agree with observations, the goal of this project is to figure out what values of those parameters make aDM agree with these observations.
-The observations themselves aren't relevant for this class, but are just from the matter power spectrum, galaxy cluster collisions, and that we want it to make cool things like dark black holes (using the Rees-Ostriker-Silk constraint).

-So, for this project to be a success, it needs to do one very important thing:

-    Calculate the dark chemistry accurately and efficiently for a collapsing halo (with a density n, temperature T, and redshift z) over the entire 5-dimensional parameter space.

 This is incredibly daunting.
 Thankfully, we already have a chemistry solver made for aDM (DarkKROME (cite the paper)).
 However, it would take way too long (~ hundreds of days) to run over the parameter space, so I had to get creative.